Juanita Nielsen: Victoria Street development

 Other residents on Victoria Street were regularly harassed by men employed by Theeman as he attempted to have them evicted from their houses.
 The men were led by Fred Krahe, a former detective sergeant with the New South Wales Police.
 Krahe was reputed to be involved in organised crime and he was suspected of murdering prostitute Shirley Brifman after she had accused him of corruption.

 Kings Cross residents would move into each other's houses so that no house was left unattended.
-In 1973, when merchant seaman, jazz musician, and Communist activist Jack Rabald Fowler, commonly known as "Mick" returned from a period working at sea, he found that his rented house boarded up.
+In 1973, when merchant seaman, jazz musician, and Communist activist Jack Radnald Fowler, commonly known as "Mick", returned from a period working at sea, he found his rented house boarded up.
 Repossessing his home, Fowler fought and, in 1976, lost a court battle to stay there.
 The strain of the struggle reputedly led to his early death, aged 51, in August 1979.
-Residents who had squatted in the houses were evicted by police on 3 January 1974.
+Meanwhile residents who had squatted in the houses were evicted by police on 3 January 1974.

 In 1974, Nielsen stepped up her opposition to the development in her newspaper.
 The BLF's green ban was broken in late 1974 when the federal leadership of the BLF, bribed by developers, dismissed the leaders of the New South Wales branch.
 However, the green ban was continued by the Federated Engine Drivers and Firemen's Association.
 In addition, Nielsen convinced the Water Board Union to impose their own green ban.
-In February 1975, Theeman met with Nielsen and try unsuccessfully to change her mind about the development.
+In February 1975, Theeman met with Nielsen and tried unsuccessfully to change her mind about the development.
 By June 1975, interest charges on money borrowed by Theeman's company were accruing at a rate of $16,800 a week.

 The first stage of the Victoria Street development was completed in 1978.
+The next stage of the development saw the construction of Kings Cross railway station, Sydney, which opened in 1979.

 Development in Woolloomooloo

-In the nearby suburb of Woolloomooloo, in 1975, the NSW and Federal governments reached an agreement with Theeman for the development of the Woolloomooloo basin.
-Nielsen was a member of the Woolloomooloo Residents Action Group, which was receiving threats in 1975.
+In 1975, the NSW and Federal governments reached an agreement with Theeman for the development of the nearby dockland suburb of Woolloomooloo.

+Nielsen was a member of the Woolloomooloo Residents Action Group, which began receiving death threats at this time.